xatuke/csearch/README.md

 # csearch
-Basically csearch will help you search whatever you have on your clipboard.
+Basically csearch will help you search whatever you have on your clipboard using the keyboard shortcut you want.

 ## Prerequisites
 - Python 3